-191 Kneller Road provides accommodation and personal care for up to five adults with a learning disability and/ or autistic spectrum disorder.
-At the time of our inspection five people were living in the home.
-The inspection took place on 8 August 2016 and was unannounced.
+Silver Birches provides accommodation and personal care for up to 14 adults with a learning disability and/or autistic spectrum disorder.
+At the time of our inspection 13 people were living in the home.
+The inspection took place on 10 October 2016 and was unannounced.
 At the previous inspection, held in October 2013 we found that the service was meeting the required standards.

-The home was presented as an ordinary detached house over two floors with access to the first floor via stairs.
-People had single rooms.
-Communal space consisted of a lounge area and dining room.
+The home was divided into three flatlets with individual rooms within each flatlet.
+Communal space within each flatlet consisted of a lounge area, kitchen and dining room.
 There was a private garden at the rear of the property.

-There was a registered manager in post, and they were at the home at the time of our inspection.
+There was a manager in post, who had made application to be registered with the Care Quality Commission (CQC) and they were at the home at the time of our inspection.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the service is run.